airbytehq/airbyte/docs/quickstart/add-a-source.md

 # Add a Source

-You can either start this from the onboarding, or skip the onboarding and
+You can either follow this tutorial from the onboarding or through the UI, where you can first navigate to the `Sources` tab on the right bar.

 Our demo source will pull data from an external API, which will pull down the information on one specified Pokémon.